danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Blurring the line between the real and the fake.
 A faint sound in an adjacent room.
 The Vivaldi was a publisher story.
+Fundamental phenomenon.
+Is this a good title?
+Is it even a good title for the Clave solo piece?
+The meta physical.
+Now what does that mean?
+Beyond the pleasure principle.